Morningstar (MORN)

 5. Revenue Growth

 Reviewing a company’s long-term sales performance reveals insights into its quality.
-Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Thankfully, Morningstar’s 12.3% annualized revenue growth over the last five years was solid.
+Any business can have short-term success, but a top-tier one grows for years.
+Thankfully, Morningstar’s 12% annualized revenue growth over the last five years was solid.
 Its growth surpassed the average financials company and shows its offerings resonate with customers, a great starting point for our analysis.

-Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
-Morningstar’s annualized revenue growth of 10.1% over the last two years is below its five-year trend, but we still think the results were respectable.
+We at StockStory place the most emphasis on long-term growth, but within financials, a half-decade historical view may miss recent interest rate changes, market returns, and industry trends.
+Morningstar’s annualized revenue growth of 9.5% over the last two years is below its five-year trend, but we still think the results were respectable.

 Note: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.